Crisrod0912/PlushieShop_V1/README.md

    - Click on "Run Project".

-7. 🌐 ccess the application in your web browser at `http://localhost:80`.
+7. 🌐 Access the application in your web browser at `http://localhost:80`.

 > [!NOTE]
 > **Project Owner / Developer** 👨🏻‍💻